Citizen of Honour Awards

 2019 Citizen of Honour - Paul Lowe

-The Bridlington Town Council is very happy to announce that Mr Paul Lowe is the very worthy recipient of the Citizen of Honour Award for 2019.
+The Bridlington Town Council is happy to announce that Mr Paul Lowe is the very worthy recipient of the Citizen of Honour Award for 2019.

 There were so many worthy candidates in the running for this years’ award that the Council found it very difficult to select just one winner.
 Paul undertakes and promotes so much for music across the ages in the community and has done for many years.
 Paul is also the creator and driving force behind the East Coast Music Festival which is an event that continues to grow year on year.

 The Citizen of Honour Award is a thank you from the Bridlington Town Council in recognition of all the things he has done and continues to do for others in Bridlington and the local area.
-Mr Lowe will officially receive his award at the Civic Dinner in April at the Bridlington Spa.

 2018 Citizen of Honour - Keith Murray

 Mr Keith Murray is a local business man who makes a difference.

 He started his own business when he had been made redundant ensuring he was able to provide employment for as many of the other staff that had also been made redundant and has continued to be the most amazing employer.

 His business is a community Solicitors which he has always ensured helps people with not only their legal needs but by also undertaking charity work.

 He continuously runs and supports events, sponsors projects and has literally raised thousands of pounds for local people and in the local area.